 You are responsible for preparing and submitting your application to the HR Division and by the deadline date specified in the Timetable.
-You should complete the relevant application and provide evidence and examples that best support your case for promotion / progression and clearly demonstrate how you meet the Assessment Criteria, referring to the Indicators of Excellence for guidance.
+You should complete the relevant application form and provide evidence and examples that best support your case for promotion / progression and clearly demonstrate how you meet the Assessment Criteria, referring to the Indicators of Excellence for guidance.
 This section sets out certain requirements relating to the form and basic content of required information.

 - A record of all under and postgraduate courses taught over such a period as to demonstrate evidence of fulfilment of the teaching criteria (normally not less than three years).